bloggertom/DataTracker/README.md

-An application which recored at different locations the speed of the iphones data connection and places an overlay on a MKMapView of varying alphas to indicate the resulting speed.
+An application which recored at different locations the speed of the iphones data connection and places an overlay on a MKMapView of varying alphas along with an annotation to indicate the resulting speed.

 So far there is no reliable way to find out the iphones current data connection type(3G/GPRS/EDGE/CDMA) progmatically.
 Therefore  a